frconor-ebook/meditations/_posts/2025-02-10-the-multiplication-of-the-loaves-and-fish.md

 but from a simple sharing of what this little boy had brought to Him.

-Our Lord teaches us that He wants to work many miracles---not from nothing, but rather, with the small things that we bring to him.
+Our Lord teaches us that He wants to work many miracles---not from nothing, but rather, with the small things that we bring to Him.
 Our Lord doesn\'t ask us for what we do not have.

 But at the same time, He wants us to do what is there on our part.
 He